awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 Docker image
 Docker images have the AWS IoT Greengrass Core software and dependencies installed on Amazon Linux 2 \(x86\_64\) and Alpine Linux \(x86\_64, Armv7l, or AArch64\) base images\.
 You can use prebuilt images to start experimenting with AWS IoT Greengrass\.
-Starting with v1\.11\.6 of the AWS IoT Greengrass Core software, the Greengrass Docker images no longer include Python 2\.7, because Python 2\.7 reached end\-of\-life in 2020 and no longer receives security updates\.
-If you choose to update to these Docker images, we recommend that you validate that your applications work with the new Docker images before you deploy the updates to production devices\.
-If you require Python 2\.7 for your application that uses a Greengrass Docker image, you can modify the Greengrass Dockerfile to include Python 2\.7 for your application\.
+<a name="docker-images-end-of-maintenance"></a>On June 30, 2022, AWS IoT Greengrass ended maintenance for AWS IoT Greengrass Core software v1\.x Docker images that are published to Amazon Elastic Container Registry \(Amazon ECR\) and Docker Hub\.
+You can continue to download these Docker images from Amazon ECR and Docker Hub until June 30, 2023, which is 1 year after maintenance ended\.
+However, the AWS IoT Greengrass Core software v1\.x Docker images no longer receive security patches or bug fixes after maintenance ended on June 30, 2022\.
+If you run a production workload that depends on these Docker images, we recommend that you build your own Docker images using the Dockerfiles that AWS IoT Greengrass provides\.
+For more information, see [AWS IoT Greengrass Version 1 maintenance policy](maintenance-policy.md)\.
 Download a prebuilt image from [ Docker Hub](https://hub.docker.com/r/amazon/aws-iot-greengrass) or Amazon Elastic Container Registry \(Amazon ECR\)\.
 + For Docker Hub, use the *version* tag to download a specific version of the Greengrass Docker image\.
 To find tags for all available images, check the **Tags** page on Docker Hub\.
 + For Amazon ECR, use the `latest` tag to download the latest available version of the Greengrass Docker image\.
 For more information about listing available image versions and downloading images from Amazon ECR, see [Running AWS IoT Greengrass in a Docker container](run-gg-in-docker-container.md)\.
+Starting with v1\.11\.6 of the AWS IoT Greengrass Core software, the Greengrass Docker images no longer include Python 2\.7, because Python 2\.7 reached end\-of\-life in 2020 and no longer receives security updates\.
+If you choose to update to these Docker images, we recommend that you validate that your applications work with the new Docker images before you deploy the updates to production devices\.
+If you require Python 2\.7 for your application that uses a Greengrass Docker image, you can modify the Greengrass Dockerfile to include Python 2\.7 for your application\.
 AWS IoT Greengrass doesn’t provide Docker images for AWS IoT Greengrass Core software v1\.11\.1\.
 By default, `alpine-aarch64` and `alpine-armv7l` images can run only on Arm\-based hosts\.
 To run these images on an x86 host, you can install [QEMU](https://www.qemu.org/) and mount the QEMU libraries on the host\.
 For example: